'Holy Grail' technique in treating stroke patients

 Researchers in Glasgow are pioneering a new treatment which could help save at-risk brain tissue in stroke patients.

 It uses oxygen, oxygen-carrying drugs and MRI scans to identify the penumbra - viable tissue surrounding the dead area in the brain caused by a stroke.

 Oxygen is then delivered to the tissue - helping protect brain function.

 Current clot buster drugs are only viable for 4.5 hours after a stroke.
 The new approach, described as a "Holy Grail", allows treatment for 48 hours.

 The technique - Glasgow Oxygen Level Dependent (Gold) - has been developed by a team from Glasgow's Southern General neuro radiology department, department of clinical physics and Glasgow University.

-Neuroradiologist Dr Celestine Santosh said it could revolutionise the way stroke patients are diagnosed and treated.'Valuable time'
+Neuroradiologist Dr Celestine Santosh said it could revolutionise the way stroke patients are diagnosed and treated.